I have 2 questions for you.

 Not to mention credit cards.

-That is ridiculous for one person or family to have unless they have so much cash that they need to seperate their cash accounts because of FDIC limits.
+That is ridiculous for one person or family to have unless they have so much cash that they need to separate their cash accounts because of FDIC limits.

 But, if that doesn’t describe you, then start closing accounts now.